goschtl/zope/Zope3/trunk/src/zope/app/preference/README.txt

   >>> interfaces.IPreferenceCategory.providedBy(prefs.ZMISettings2)
   True

-And the tree can built again by carefully cosntructing the id:
+And the tree can built again by carefully constructing the id:

   >>> context = xmlconfig.string('''
   ...     <configure